wblachut/RestaurantPage_TheOdinProject/README.md

 ##
 ## PROJECT: RESTAURANT PAGE

 Project is a part of The Odin Project [JavaScript learning curriculum](https://www.theodinproject.com/courses/javascript).
-To learn more open the [assignment](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page)
+To learn more open the [TOP assignment](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page).

 ## Description

-This is a first `TOP` project build with application of webpack.
+This is a first `The Odin Project` webpage build with application of webpack.
 The aim of it was to create a simple restaurant homepage dynamically rendering content.
 The entire content is rendered using JavaScript alone.
 Tab-switching is run by js function inside `index.js`.
 For me the final outcome is not desired outcome!
 Building this project I would try to make the design look way more modern.
 Design is inspired on...
 Autumn, since I was coding it in time of the "Polish Golden Fall".
-In that time of a year I am used to put more orangish and reddish ingredients like pumpkin to meals I prepare.
-This project lead to advancing in css usage and first page responsiveness tries.
+In that time of a year I am used to put more orangish and reddish ingredients like pumpkins or beetroot to meals I prepare, and I decided to take those colors here.
+This project lead to advancing in css usage and first page responsiveness tries!

 ![](files/rest.gif)